bddsecurity/ios-bdd-mobile-security-tests/README.md

 # BDD Mobile Security Testing
+Because man companie are embracing the Agile transformation, the integration of the security in the Continuous Delivery / Integration is becoming more and more important and effective.

+As part of continuous delivery, the mobile applications play an important role.

 BDDsecurity offers a complete set of BDD security tests with Calabash,Cucumber and Ruby, following the OWASP Mobile Security Testing Guide and the OWASP Mobile Top 10 2016.

 The tests use the power of [calabash.io](https://calabash.io) to automate the UI, [Cucumber](https://cucumber.io/) and Gherkin for its simple language.